NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **NOTE: This is still a WIP, so the above is likely to evolve and change as we progress...**

+<a name="our-world-oasis-will-act-as-the-bridge-for-all--legasy--ipfs--holochain--ethereum--solid--fediverse--mastodon--diaspora--webfinger--activitypub--xmpp---more--"></a>
+<a name="bridge"></a>
 ## Our World/OASIS Will Act As The Bridge For All (Legasy, IPFS, Holochain, Ethereum, SOLID, Fediverse, Mastodon, Diaspora, WebFinger, ActivityPub, XMPP & More!)
-<a name="bridge"></a>

-As you can see from the architecture diagram, the system will act as the bridge for all platforms and devices due to it being very open and modular by design.
+As you can see from the architecture diagram, the system will act as the for all platforms and devices due to it being very open and modular by design.
 In future there will be support for IPFS, Ethereum, SOLID, Fediverse, Mastodon, Diaspora, WebFinger, ActivityPub, XMPP plus many more.
 This will help users of both legacy apps/games/websites and blockchain slowly migrate to holochain since it will help expose it to them all.
 The OASIS API will act as a stepping stone as well as help Everything talk to Everything for maximum compatibility.

 **Goodbye silos and walled gardens, hello full integration through ONE universal unified interface!**

+<a name="implement-your-own-storage-network-renderer-provider"></a>
 ### Implement Your Own Storage/Network/Renderer Provider

 Thanks to the system being very open/modular by design you can easily implement your own Storage/Network/Renderer Provider by simply implementing the [IOASISStorage](#ioasisstorage) / [IOASTNET](#ioasisnet) / IOASIS2DRenderer / IOASIS3DRenderer interfaces respectively.
 For example you could create a MongoDB, MySQL or SQL Server Storage Provider.
 This also ensures forward compatibility since if a new storage medium or network protocol comes out in the future you can easily write a new provider for them without having to change any of the existing system.